zydou/arti/doc/dev/notes/relay-tasks.md

-  We also need to synchronize all these tasks in order to have a single rebuild descriptor request made to the directory reactor (2) so to avoid all independant tasks to trigger such rebuild.
-Rebuld and upload are expensive.
+  We also need to synchronize all these tasks in order to have a single rebuild descriptor request made to the directory reactor (2) so to avoid all independent tasks to trigger such rebuild.
+Rebuild and upload are expensive.
   We might require a rate limit approach like onion service publisher has.
 Or a grace period before uploading.
 Uncertain.